List of Top 17 Beautiful Lakes in Pakistan

-Pakistan is a country rich in culture, tradition, having beautiful deserts, majestic mountains, historical places, lush green plains, breath-taking archaic landscapes, fascinating hill stations, enormous glaciers, famous dams, and beautiful lakes.
+Pakistan is a country rich in culture, tradition, having beautiful deserts, majestic mountains, historical places in Pakistan, lush green plains, breath-taking archaic landscapes, fascinating hill stations, enormous glaciers, famous dams, and beautiful lakes.
 All these explain the beauty of Pakistan.

 Pakistan is located in the South Asia region.
 It’s listed as the fifth most famous country globally with a population of 225,302,728 by Worldometers.
 The lakes are the most attractive spots for locals and foreign tourists.
 Most of the lakes are on the northern side of Pakistan – Chitral valley, Gilgit Baltistan, Swat valley, and Azad Kashmir.
 More than 20 lakes are on the north side, where Balochistan and Sindh lie.
 Some of them are natural, glacial, freshwater lakes, and some are artificial lakes.
-In this blog, we have listed down the top 15 highest lakes in Pakistan.
+In this blog, we have listed down the top 17 highest lakes in Pakistan.
+Explore Cafes in Islamabad.

 List of Lakes in Pakistan With Location, Elevation, and Distance From Islamabad

 |3.
 Ratti Gali Lake||Neelam Valley, Azad Kashmir||3,700 m||158 km|